legend80s/gallery-server/README.md

 ## Features

-1. Images in your PC can be viewed in your mobile phone's browser!
+1. Photos in your PC can be viewed in your mobile phone's browser!
-3. Security on privacy to prevent eavesdropping.
+2. Security on privacy to prevent eavesdropping.
 API or image resources without a specific token is forbidden, but you can still share with your friends by sending him the token.
 3. Theme togglable between light and dark.
+4. Videos also supported!
-4. More than one gallery can be served at the same time.
+5. More than one galleries can be served at the same time.
-5. A lot of gallery features.
+6. A lot of gallery features.
 Check it at [react-images](https://jossmac.github.io/react-images/#/accessibility).

 ## FAQ